chef/chef-web-docs/content/platform_overview.md

 ### Nodes

-Chef Automate gives you a data warehouse that accepts input from Chef Server, Chef Habitat, and Chef Automate workflow and compliance.
+Chef Automate gives you a data warehouse that accepts input from Chef Infra Server, Chef Habitat, and Chef Automate workflow and compliance.
 It provides views into operational and workflow events.
 There is a query language available through the UI and customizable dashboards.

 Here is an example of the Chef Automate dashboard.

-{{< figure src="/images/visibility1.png" width=700 alt="Image of Chef Automate dashboard showing the status of nodes under management with Chef Automate." >}}
+{{< figure src="/images/automate-dashboard.png" width=700 alt="Image of Chef Automate dashboard showing the status of nodes under management with Chef Automate." >}}

 ### Compliance